-This year, Harvard Health Publications, where I am the Chief Editor of Books, offers a unique contribution to Breast Cancer Awareness Month: our newest book, Hope and Healing for Your Breast Cancer Journey.
+This year, Harvard Health Publishing, where I am the Chief Editor of Books, offers a unique contribution to Breast Cancer Awareness Month: our newest book, Hope and Healing for Your Breast Cancer Journey.
 This book, part of the Chicken Soup for the Soul Health series, weaves the stories of more than 25 women diagnosed with breast cancer and their family members with practical information about managing a support team, getting through treatment, healing body and soul, and more.
 I was honored to have been asked to provide the medical information for this book.

-To promote health and healing, Harvard Health Publications is giving away five copies of our books about breast cancer every Friday in October on Twitter, using the hashtag #BreastCancerAwareness.
+To promote health and healing, Harvard Health Publishing is giving away five copies of our books about breast cancer every Friday in October on Twitter, using the hashtag #BreastCancerAwareness.
 Today’s giveaway book is Hope and Healing for Your Breast Cancer Journey on Twitter.
 In future weeks, the titles will be Living Through Breast Cancer, The Breast Cancer Survivors Fitness Plan, and You Can Heal Yourself.

 To give you an idea of the stories in Hope and Healing for Your Breast Cancer Journey, here is a moving one from Linda A. Fiorenzano, a project and risk management professional who was diagnosed with breast cancer at age 36.

 I Miss My Breasts